 This has led to calls for the WASH sector to be more upfront about failures and understanding what went wrong.
 Without learning from mistakes, we will miss the mark on Sustainable Development Goal 6: to ensure the availability and sustainable management of water and sanitation for all.

 There are many reasons why water projects fail.
 But Kirk Anderson, director of international programs at Water1st, says the failure rate is not unique to the WASH sector.
 In fact, he says that most development efforts suffer problems with sustainability, simply because of the nature of aid.

 In a market system, when buyers do not purchase faulty, poor or unwanted products, manufacturers quickly get the message that they need to either improve their product or go out of business.
 But in a donor system, the users are not the buyers.
 Therefore, unless the buyers (development organizations, in this case) are regularly asking the users for feedback – and the users are willing to give honest feedback about the gift they received – buyers often continue to fund and implement faulty, poor or unwanted programs.

-Read the full story about how to build water systems that last by Joanna Lu at Global Washington.
+Read the full article about clean water projects by Joanne Lu at Global Washington.